How do we use your personal information?

 Provide you with ways to manage and review the information we provide to you via our website or through email.

 What are Cookies?

 Cookies are a small amount of text which a website may store on your computer or mobile device to collect standard internet log information and visitor behaviour.

 What sort of cookies do we use?

 There are two types of cookies that we use: session and persistent.
 Session cookies exist only during your time online and then they are removed from your device when you close your browser.
 Persistent cookies stay on your device after the browser has been closed.
 The cookies used on the Treasury Today websites do not identify you personally.

-Cookies are used to fulfill different needs within our websites.
+Cookies are used to fulfil different needs within our website.

 Functional cookies are used to remember your preferences on our websites and to provide enhanced, more personal features.
 For example by eliminating the need for returning users to re-enter their login details.

 Performance cookies and web beacons

 We utilise other cookies to analyse how our visitors use our websites and to monitor website performance.
 By using web analytics services provided by Google Analytics we can analyse which pages are viewed, how long for and which links are followed.